How to get the best deal

 Which contract length is best for me?

-Pay monthly SIM only deals come in just two flavours: Those on a 30-day rolling contract and those that will tie you in for 12 months.
+Pay monthly deals come in just two flavours: Those on a 30-day rolling contract and those that will tie you in for 12 months.
 How do you choose between them?
 Here's how.

 30 day contract

 - You're passing time till your next handset upgrade – 30-day rolling contract SIMs are great time fillers if you know that a few months down the line you're going to switch again and pick up that handset upgrade you have your eye on

 - You're not 100% sure about the provider – Sometimes you'll see an ultra-cheap or appealing deal from a provider you've never been with before, but you're not sure about its coverage, customer service and so on.
 A 30-day rolling contract can be a good way to try it out

 - You can't commit to 12 months – For whatever reason – maybe you're leaving the country – you can't commit to a 12-month contract

 - You want the cheapest SIM possible – prices on 12-month contracts are almost always lower than one-month rolling contract deals.
 For your commitment to the longer term, you get something in return: cheaper prices and/or more minutes, data and texts